 Lesson learned: When you are politically vocal about your body as a woman, some people don’t want to listen.

-I watched the Vagina Monologues about three times with varying groups of friends, at different levels of involvement, before the message to really sunk in.
+I watched the Vagina Monologues about three times with varying groups of friends, at different levels of involvement, before the message really sunk in.
 My body, and its need for security, its wants, dreams—its need for comprehensive healthcare, were feelings that I could encounter without shame.
 I could WANT to control my sexuality, and fertility.
 I could WANT boyfriends, or girlfriends, or no friends.
 As a woman, my life had an untapped impossibility.

 Now, in 2014, as I am dealing the emotionally high ramifications of the highest court in the land telling me that a corporation has greater corporal autonomy than we, hormone-therapy-needing, not-ready-to-take-care-of-a-child, red-blood-bleeding women, I can’t help but look to Ensler for courage.
 I have always LOVED her TEDtalk titled, Suddenly, My Body for its poetic wisdom.
 It has guided me through the difficulties of becoming a woman in a world that is hostile to the diversity of a womanish self.

 In 2011, I found out that Eve Ensler, in a wonderfully eloquent TEDtalk , who had spent years living in, and loving other women’s bodies, had not really come to understand her own.
 After years of being a glamorous representation of chic fashionable feminism, she, like many american women succumbed to a horribly degenerative disease—and survived it.
-Cancer thought her a lesson that we all need to remember, and that I struggle to remember, and its that Everything Is Connected.
+Cancer taught her a lesson that we all need to remember, and that I struggle to remember, and its that: Everything Is Connected.
 In this TedTalk from 2011, Eve comes to an epiphany that it will take a lifetime to learn, and even more generations to teach:

 Suddenly, my cancer was a cancer that was everywhere, the cancer of cruelty, the cancer of greed, the cancer that gets inside people who live down the streets from chemical plants—and they’re usually poor—the cancer inside the coal miner’s lungs, the cancer of stress for not achieving enough, the cancer of buried trauma, the cancer in caged chickens and polluted fish, the cancer in women’s uteruses from being raped, the cancer that is everywhere from our carelessness.